Judith Valles

 She was named to the SBVC Alumni Hall of Fame in 1991.

-In 1988, she became president of Golden West College, becoming the first Latina to serve as president of a California college or university, and served as chief executive until 1993.
+In 1988, she became president of Golden West College, becoming the first Latina president of a California college or university, and was chief executive until 1993.
 She has also been a trustee for San Bernardino Community College District.
 She was also host and producer for a Spanish-language television show for KVCR-TV.

 She was elected mayor of San Bernardino in 1998 and reelected in 2002.
-After completing her second term as mayor, she served as president of Los Angeles Mission College for three years.
+After completing her second term as mayor, she was president of Los Angeles Mission College for three years.
 In 2012, she became a member of the San Bernardino Municipal Water Department Board of Commissioners.

 In 1989, she received the Citizen of Achievement Award from the League of Women Voters and, in 1990, was named Outstanding Women of Orange County Award by the YWCA.
 In 2003, she was awarded the Ohtli Medal by the government of Mexico.

 In 2015, she published a book As My Mother Would Say: Como Decia Mi Mama about life lessons that she received from her mother.

+Valles died on 21 June 2026, at the age of 92.